dustinpfister/blog_posts/_posts/canvas-example-image-limits.md

 I put together a library just for this canvas example.
 It contains methods that do things like converting an index number to a string that is formated depending on the color depth of the image matrix.

+### 1.1 - Beginning of the library, total images, and past safe integer methods

 ```js
 var IMG = {};